 Where any supplier falls short of our expectations remedial actions will be taken.
 In high risk cases, this could result in the termination of the relationship.

 Internal Training and Capability

 We expect all employees to be treated fairly, with respect and dignity.
-All employees are recruited in accordance with relevant legislation, including the 1998 Immigration Act, and undergo relevant background checks.
-Our code of conduct, which applies to all workers (employees, contractors and agency workers) makes clear the actions and behaviour expected when representing the organisation.
-Callcredit strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.
+All employees are recruited legally and must meet the 1998 Immigration Act requirements, as well as relevant background checks.
+Our code of conduct, which applies to all workers (which includes employees, contractors and agency workers) makes clear the actions and behaviour expected when representing the organisation.
+TransUnion UK strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.
 Any inappropriate conduct is likely to be considered gross misconduct and may lead to dismissal.

 We also run mandatory annual refresh training on the theme of risk and compliance, which includes specific reference to the obligations of each colleague under the Act.

-In addition, we host all our policies on our intranet for broad availability and accessibility across the entire Callcredit business, both inside and outside the UK.
+In addition, we host all our policies on our intranet for broad availability and accessibility across the entire TransUnion UK business, both inside and outside the UK.
 All staff are expected to be familiar with these policies so that they understand their obligations.

 From time to time we may also distribute relevant messages to our employees to reinforce our approach.